 Upper Level Electives

-All upper-level courses are electives with one important exception.
+All upper-level courses are electives with important exceptions.
 All students must successfully complete a course in Professional Responsibility prior to graduation.
 This requirement reflects Temple’s commitment to the development of lawyers with high ethical standards.
-Students must also successfully complete two upper-level writing requirements and an upper-level skills course.
+Students must also successfully complete two upper-level writing requirements and six credits of skills course.
+Additionally, students who matriculated as of August 2021 are required to complete a course that satisfies the Bias in the Law requirement.
 Review our Course Selection to learn more about Temple Law’s extensive and diverse upper-level course offerings.

 Students who wish to lighten their fall and spring course load can take advantage of a summer evening term at the main campus in Philadelphia, or a summer term abroad in Rome.
 Temple Law’s innovative T-SPEC and Law & Public Policy programs also offer opportunities for summer study that include professional development, networking, and hands-on experience.